argoproj/argo-rollouts/docs/getting-started/setup/index.md

 #### DNS Entry

 In real, production environments, the Host header is typically achieved by adding a DNS entry for the hostname in the DNS server.
-However, for local development, this is typically not an easy option.
+However, for local development, this is typically not an easily accessible option.

 #### /etc/hosts Entry